Two die in protests after South Korean president removed from office

 The decision was revealed by Justice Lee Jung-mi Friday in a live broadcast that gripped the nation.

 "We announce the decision as the unanimous opinion of all judges.
-We dismiss the defendant President Park," said Lee.
+We dismiss the defendant President Park," said Lee Jung-mi.

+Park is the first South Korean president to be thrown out of office by the court.
+An election for her replacement must be held within 60 days, with Prime Minister and acting President Hwang Kyo-ahn to set the day.
+An adhoc Cabinet meeting will be held soon, a government official told CNN.

+Park's ouster means she loses the protection from prosecution she enjoyed as president.
+She could now face a formal investigation into her role in the corruption scandal which led to her impeachment.